GrahamMaher/noughts-and-crosses/README.md

 ## Development and deployment

    - Cloning this repository from CI template
    - Create a new Heroku app select the region and name it
    - Add the buildpack in settings for Python first and then for Node Js
    - Creating a Config Var called PORT with a value of 8000
    - Link the Heroku app to the repository in Github
-    - Clicking Deploy
+   - Click Deploy

 ## Credits
    - https://www.101computing.net/a-python-game-of-noughts-and-crosses/ -Assistance with design